Saving In Canada

 It’s simple – the day you’re paid, set up a direct debit from your current account to your saving’s account.
 You won’t even miss the money, because it’s gone before you even see it!

 About Marble Financial Inc. (CSE: MRBL; OTCQB: MRBLF) We are a group of forward-thinking financial technology experts that fully understand the benefits and drawbacks of credit in Canada.
-Marble helps Canadians rebuild their credit to gain access to prime lending.
+Marble helps Canadians improve their credit to gain access to prime lending.
 Through our industry-leading proprietary technology solutions Fast- Track, Score-Up, and Credit-Meds.
 Our proven strategy guides our customers back to a meaningful credit score, 50% quicker than traditional methods.
 Since 2016, Marble is proud to have empowered thousands of Canadians to a positive financial future.
 We continue to establish ourselves as leaders in financial wellness.